atulbhartiproff/queue-manager/readme.md

-# Project 1 — Event Ingestion Platform (API → Queue → Worker)
+# Event Ingestion Platform (API → Queue → Worker)

 This project is the first part of a 3-project ARC focused on building a production-style backend system.

-The goal of Project 1 is to build a **real event-driven ingestion pipeline** where incoming requests are accepted quickly, queued asynchronously, and processed safely in the background.
+The goal of this project is to build a **real event-driven ingestion pipeline** where incoming requests are accepted quickly, queued asynchronously, and processed safely in the background.

 ---